AdobeDocs/experience-manager-65.pt-BR/help/communities/ffmpeg.md

 ---
 title: FFmpeg para comunidades
 seo-title: FFmpeg for Communities
-description: Como instalar e configurar o FFmpeg para comunidades
+description: Como instalar e configurar o FFmpeg para Comunidades
 seo-description: How to install and configure FFmpeg for Communities
 uuid: ef2f821c-70e9-4889-a8d7-a93b10a1d428
 contentOwner: Janice Kendall